MicroLua/MicroLua/docs/mlua.md

 **Module:** [`mlua.block.mem`](../lib/common/mlua.block.mem.c),
 build target: `mlua_mod_mlua.block.mem`

-This module provides a block device that uses a `mlua.mem.Buffer` for storage, i.e. a contiguous block of RAM.
+This module provides a block device that uses a [buffer](core.md#buffer-protocol) for storage, i.e. a contiguous block of RAM.

 - `new(buffer, size, write_size = 256, erase_size = 256) -> Dev`\
   Create a new memory block device in `buffer`.